List of cities in China

+Prefecture-level cities nearly always contain multiple counties (县), county-level cities, and other such sub-divisions.
+Because of this, prefecture-level cities often overlap in area with county-level cities.

-Four cities are centrally administered municipalities, which include dense urban areas, suburbs, and large rural areas: Chongqing (28.84 million), Shanghai (23.01 million), Beijing (19.61 million), and Tianjin (12.93 million).
+Four cities are centrally administered municipalities, which include dense urban areas, suburbs, and large rural areas: Chongqing (32.05 million), Shanghai (24.87 million), Beijing (21.89 million), and Tianjin (13.87 million).

-According to 2017 research from the Demographia research group, there are 102 cities governed by the People's Republic of China with an "urban area" population of over 1 million.
+In 2024, there were 105 cities governed by the People's Republic of China with an urban population of over 1 million.